 If you are looking for family and ancestors you have to have the websites that have records for where your people lived and start first with familysearch as they are international and free.

-And for goodness sake Cyndi’s List – you will find it all
+And for goodness sake Cyndi’s List – you will find it all (its free)

 I still love USGENWEB, GENUKI, ROOTSCHAT and ROOTSWEB, CANGEN, and you can’t beat ancestryDOT.
 All who follow my stories know where there are newspapers available – use them first, second and third.